finbourne/luminesce-sdk-java/sdk/docs/HistoricallyExecutedQueriesApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // HistoricallyExecutedQueriesApi apiInstance = apiFactory.build(HistoricallyExecutedQueriesApi.class);

         HistoricallyExecutedQueriesApi apiInstance = ApiFactoryBuilder.build(fileName).build(HistoricallyExecutedQueriesApi.class);
         String executionId = "executionId_example"; // String | ExecutionId returned when starting the query
         String sortBy = "sortBy_example"; // String | Order the results by these fields.
 Use the `-` sign to denote descending order, e.g. `-MyFieldName`.
 Numeric indexes may be used also, e.g. `2,-3`.
 Multiple fields can be denoted by a comma e.g. `-MyFieldName,AnotherFieldName,-AFurtherFieldName`.
 Default is null, the sort order specified in the query itself.